 d.
-Changes in accounting policies, including new and revised AAS
+Changes in accounting policies, including new and revised AAS e.
+Accounting for the Goods and Services Tax (GST)

 Issued but not yet effective

 NSW public sector entities are not permitted to early adopt new Australian Accounting Standards, unless Treasury determines otherwise.